mariodavid/cuba-component-user-inbox/README.md

   appComponent("de.diedavids.cuba.userinbox:user-inbox-global:*addon-version*")
 }
 ```

+### NOTE: BREAKING CHANGE in 0.3.0
+There is a breaking change if you update from 0.2.0 to 0.3.0.
+The mechanism how the record references are stored to a message
+changed.
+It can be resolved with manual action.
+See [CHANGELOG.md](https://github.com/mariodavid/cuba-component-user-inbox/blob/master/CHANGELOG.md) for more information.

 ### NOTE: Dependency: declarative-controllers
 This application component requires `declarative-controllers` as another dependency you have to add to your application.